swcarpentry/python-novice-inflammation/episodes/03-lists.md

-There is one important difference between lists and strings: we can change the values in a list, but we cannot change the characters in a string.
+There is one important difference between lists and strings: we can change the values in a list, but we cannot change individual characters in a string.
 For example:

 ~~~